A DeepONet for inverting the Neumann-to-Dirichlet Operator in Electrical Impedance Tomography: An approximation theoretic perspective and numerical results: The Learning Problem for EIT

-Our goal in this article is to propose a DeepONet based neural-network architecture for learning to invert Neumann-to-Dirichlet operator relevant to the problem of EIT.
-To formally set up the learning problem, let us consider the shifted abstract N-t-D operator $\tilde{\Lambda}_{\gamma}={\Lambda}_{\gamma}-\Lambda_{1}$, where $\Lambda_{1}$ is the background N-t-D operator.
-Analogous to the CEM case, $\tilde{\Lambda}_{\gamma}$ is completely dtermined by $\Lambda_{\gamma}$ and vice-versa.
-Now we list some mapping properties of the operator $\tilde{\Lambda}_{\gamma}$ which will be crucial in our analysis.
-First of all, note that $\tilde{\Lambda}_{\gamma}$ is a smoothing opertor, see e.g. \cite[Theorem A.3]{hyvonen_09} and \cite[(2.5)]{garde_21}.
-In particular the operator norm of $\tilde{\Lambda}_{\gamma}$ is bounded, i.e., $\lvert\lvert \tilde{\Lambda}_{\gamma}\rvert\rvert_{\Lc( H^s\to H^t)}\leq C$ for all $s,t\in \Rb$.
-From \cite [Lemma 18]{NiAb19}, we know that $\tilde{\Lambda}_{\gamma}\in \Hb_r$ for any $r$.
-Here $\Hb_{r}$ denotes a space of Hilbert-Schmidt operators, see \cite[eq.10]{NiAb19} which is a Hilbert-space in its own right.
-Consider the set $D_{\Lambda}=\{\tilde{\Lambda}_{\gamma}:\gamma\in \Gamma \}$ of N-t-D operators corresponding to admissible conductivities.
-We show in \ref{lem:1} that $D_{\Lambda}$ is a compact set of $\Hb_r$.
-Formally, the problem is to `learn' the map $G^{\text{true}}:D_{\Lambda}\to\Gamma$.
-More particularly, we want to design a deep neural network (DeepONet) to approximate the map, $G^{\text{true}}$.
-For learning operators between infinite dimensional spaces, DeepONets were introduced in \cite{Lu_21, LM_22}.
-These generalized the (shallow-net) architecture proposed in \cite{chen_95,chen_95_2}.
-Theoretical guarantees for DeepONets were given in \cite{LM_22} where the neural network tries to learn operators between two Hilbert spaces.
-This theory was further generalized in \cite{kov21,kov_th} and an architecture called Fourier Neural Operators was introduced for learning operators between Banach spaces having a certain approximation property.
-With this background in mind, and to set the stage for formulating our learning problem as learning an operator between two Hilbert Spaces, let us introduce a (regular)`link function' {$\Phi:\mathbb{R}\to [m,\infty)$} such that any conductivity $\gamma\in \Gamma$ is given by $\gamma =\Phi\circ f$ for some $f\in L^{\infty}(\Omega)\cap L^2{(\Omega)}:=\tilde{\Gamma}$.
-An example of such a link function is given in \cite [Example 8]{NGW_20}.
-Now we will modify our operator learning problem.
-For this we first define a map, $\Gd:D_{\Lambda}\to \tilde{\Gamma}$ where $\Gd=\phi^{-1}\circ G^{\text{true}}$.
+and }} Now we will modify our operator learning problem.
+For this we first define a map, $\Gd:D_{\Lambda}\to \tilde{\Gamma}$ where $\Gd=\Phi^{-1}\circ G^{\text{true}}$.
 Thus knowing $\Gd$ completely determines $G^{\text{true}}$.
 Next we extend this map: Let $\mathcal{G}^{\dagger}:D_{\Lambda}\to L^{\infty}(\Omega)\cap L^2(\Omega)$ be the map as above, then there exists an extension $\mathcal{G}^{\dagger}_{\text{ext}}:\Hb_r\to L^{\infty}(\Omega)\cap L^2(\Omega)$ such that $\mathcal{G}^{\dagger}_{\text{ext}}|_{D_{\Lambda}}=\mathcal{G}^{\dagger}$.
 The extension $\Gdex$ exists by Lemma \ref{th:dug}.
 The map $\Gdex$ will be approximated by a \textit{deep neural operator} called DeepONet.
-Essentially, a neural operator is a parametric map between the input space (e.g. space of N-t-D operators) and the output space (e.g. space of admissible conductivities) that can be interpreted as a composition of three maps, an \textit{encoder}, an \textit{approximator} and a \textit{reconstructor}, see \cite{LM_22} and Figure \ref{Fig:1}.
-As such an upper bound on the error in approximating the true operator by a neural operator can be split into upper bounds on the encoder error, the approximator error and the reconstructor error correspondingly.
-Now we recall the DeepONet as proposed in \cite{LM_22,Lu_21} and adapt the definitions as applicable to the case of EIT.
+Essentially, a neural operator is a parametric map between the input space (e.g. space of N-t-D operators) and the output space (e.g. space of admissible conductivities) that can be interpreted as a composition of three maps, an \textit{encoder}, an \textit{approximator} and a \textit{reconstructor}, see \cite{LM_22} and Fig.\ \ref{Fig:a}.
+As such, an upper bound on the error in approximating the true operator by a neural operator can be split into upper bounds on the encoder error, the approximator error and the reconstructor error correspondingly.
+Now we recall the components of a DeepONet as proposed in \cite{LM_22,Lu_21} and adapt the definitions as applicable to the case of EIT.
 To that end, we define the following operators while keeping the terminology the same as in \cite{LM_22}:

 \begin{itemize} \item \textit{Encoder}: Given a set of $M$ electrodes covering the boundary of the domain, $E_m\subset \partial \Omega$, $m=\{1,\cdots,M\}$ we define the encoder: